 ROTARY CLUB OF LILYDALE’S CRAFT & PRODUCE MARKET [as of July 2016] – [formerly LILYDALE FARMERS PRODUCE MARKET]

-Lilydale Farmers Produce Market was a joint initiative of the Rotary Clubs of Montrose & District, Chirnside Park and Lilydale, which started in March 2009.
+Lilydale Farmers Produce Market was a joint initiative of the Rotary Clubs of Montrose & District, Chirnside Park and Lilydale, which commenced in March 2009.
 The market has been solely managed by the Rotary Club of Lilydale since July 2016.

 1. to help support the regional producers. and

-2. at the same time raise money for club local and international projects.
+2. at the same time raise money for Rotary local Community and International projects.

-The market and its stalls continue to evolve, with stallholder positions much in demand and now in excess of 50 per market.
-Stallholders cover fresh vegetable produce, seasonal fruits, small goods, jams/chutneys, olive oil products, spices, breads & cakes, range of food vendors, plus craft, jewellery, woodworks and nursery plant items.
+The market and its popularity continue to grow, with stallholder positions much in demand.
+Stallholders cover fresh vegetable produce, seasonal fruits, small goods, jams/chutneys, olive oil products, spices, breads & cakes, a range of food vendors, plus craft, jewellery, woodworks and nursery plant items.

-Gold coin entry plus stallholder site fee have contributed to raising over $170,000.00, as at April 2019.
+Gold coin entry plus stallholder site fee have contributed to raising in excess of $200,000.00, as at December 2019.
 These funds have been distributed back into the local and international communities via various Rotary projects.

 Located adjacent to the popular Lillydale Lake, and very visible from Swansea Road, the market is becoming a focal Community meeting place for locals, many with their dogs, to catch-up with one another and have a coffee and chat in under cover facilities.